LukeGrahamLandry/franca/devlog.md

 - rust program with wasmtime and some libc shims to run most tests as wasm.

+> failing 32

+HACK.
+just say no type hint for the first argument when resolving overloads. thats good enough to not incorrectly coerce a constant and then fail to match on a runtime second arg for the binary arithmetic which is what it all ends up being. eventually i'll need something more robust but its not like the old version worked super well either.

+> failing 26

+regression add a @as for `mask: u32 = 1.bit_not()`. since thats a single arg, im now skipping giving the literal a type hint, and then since i don't have i128 anymore i think its a negative number and don't let it coerce? also wierd ness about if my new thing is doing #fold enough.

+> failing 23

+had a TODO when you suspended after removing some of const args and then circled back. for something like `get_field_ptr :: fn($S: Type, self: *S, $f: *Field) *f[].ty #generic`, you'd replace the first argument and suspend on the second. arguments are removed from the cloned function as you go because later ones might refer to the bound values, but we leave the arg_expr alone until the very end. so now when you try again, you know how many args have been removed from the function, and just skip over that many constant args before doing more processing.

+> failing 17
+> failing 15

+exec_task.Jit calls copy_inline_asm fixes all the #asm tests.

+> failing 10

 ## procrastinating fixing overloading (Aug 19)

 - track stack depth so more nested early returns work